gjp1203/nui_in_madrl/README.md

-# Lenient and Optimistic Multi-Agent Deep Reinforcement Learning Approaches
+# Lenient and Optimistic MA-DRL Approaches

 This framework provides implementations for the algorithms and environments discussed in: